PascaleBeier/bootstrap-validate/README.md

 </script>
 ```

+## More Features!

+See the v2 Documentation on <https://bootstrap-validate.js.org/v2/> to
+see all available validation features, examples, and usage with module bundlers.

+## Examples

+See [examples/](Examples) for real-world usage.

 ## Download

-You can find current and previous Downloads in our [Download Archive](https://bootstrap-validate.js.org/v2/download.html).
+You can find current Releases under [Releases](<https://github.com/PascaleBeier/bootstrap-validate/releases>) and
+older Releases for Bootstrap 3 and Bootstrap 4 in the [Download Archive](https://bootstrap-validate.js.org/v2/download.html).

 ## Changelog